The Global Damages Review: Australia

 It was further put by Bauer Media that some of the trial judge's findings in relation to conduct warranting aggravated damages should be set aside.76 Specifically, Bauer Media submitted that the trial judge erred in finding that it was not justified in defending the proceedings and it was improper for a defence of triviality to be run, that it had failed to apologise to the plaintiff, and that it had disclosed confidential information in publishing the defamatory material.

 In setting aside these findings, the Court of Appeal reassessed damages for non-economic loss to be in the amount of A$600,000.
-The decision confirms that awards for general damages are made as a lump sum, and where aggravated damages are warranted, an award can exceed the statutory cap in respect of the whole of an award for general damages.
+The decision confirms that awards for general damages are made as a lump sum, and controversially found that where aggravated damages are warranted, an award can exceed the statutory cap in respect of the whole of an award for general damages.

 This approach was adopted in another high-profile defamation case involving the actor, Geoffrey Rush: Nationwide News Pty Ltd v.
 Rush.77